nglasl/silverstripe-misdirection/README.md

   replace_default: true
 ```

-When a page is moved, the appropriate link mappings are automatically created (while maintaining integrity).
+When a page is moved, the appropriate link mappings are automatically created and maintained.
 This allows full control over which legacy URLs remain in the system.

 ![replace-default](images/misdirection-replace-default.gif)

 #### Historical Link Mapping

-To ensure the current version history is carried across, the following task may be used to instantiate any appropriate link mappings (this is currently only supported by `MySQL`).
+To ensure the current page version history is carried across, `/dev/tasks/MisdirectionHistoricalLinkMappingTask` may be used to instantiate any appropriate link mappings (however this is currently only supported by `MySQL`).

-`/dev/tasks/MisdirectionHistoricalLinkMappingTask`

 ## Maintainer Contact